Lisa Fowler: Relationship with Phil Mitchell

-Lisa became more prominently featured in 1999 when she was paired romantically with Phil Mitchell (Steve McFadden).
-Phil and Lisa's relationship started in 1999.
-The relationship was scripted as problematic and included storylines about miscarriage, emotional and mental abuse, and infidelity when Phil slept with Lisa's best friend, Mel Healy, (Tamzin Outhwaite).
+Lisa became more prominently featured in 1999, when she was paired romantically with Phil Mitchell (Steve McFadden).
+The relationship was scripted as problematic, and included storylines about miscarriage, emotional and mental abuse, and infidelity, when Phil slept with Lisa's best friend, Mel Healy (Tamzin Outhwaite).

-One of EastEnders most highly anticipated storylines involved the couple and has been dubbed "Who Shot Phil?".
-The plot saw Phil Mitchell gunned down outside his home in March 2001 in a Dallas-style whodunnit mystery.
-Various key characters were in the frame for the deed and viewers were left guessing for weeks as to which was the real culprit.
-Several outcomes were allegedly filmed and it was reported that only a few TV executives knew the identity of the would-be assassin — even the actors were kept in the dark.
+One of EastEnders most highly anticipated storylines involved the couple.
+"Who Shot Phil?" saw Phil Mitchell gunned down outside his home in March 2001 in a Dallas-style whodunnit mystery.
+Various key characters were in the frame for the deed, and viewers were left guessing for weeks as to which one was the real culprit.
+Several outcomes were allegedly filmed, and it was reported that only a few TV executives knew the identity of the would-be assassin; even the actors were kept in the dark.
 A spokesman commented, "The cast are only getting their own scripts.
 They are not being told anyone else's storylines.
 Not even Phil knows who shot him.
 It's top secret."
-Script writers were reportedly given private security after a writer's laptop was stolen in what was believed to be an attempt to gain the identity of the assailant.
-The storyline captivated the public's imagination leading to thousands of bets being placed at the bookies across the UK — bookmaker William Hill said there was about 50,000 bets on who was responsible.
+Scriptwriters were reportedly given private security after a writer's laptop was stolen, in what was believed to be an attempt to gain the identity of the assailant.
+The storyline captivated the public's imagination, leading to thousands of bets being placed at the bookies across the UK: bookmaker William Hill said there was about 50,000 bets on who was responsible for the shooting.